Skip to Main Content

 Recognize that even typically reliable sources, whether mainstream or alternative, corporate or nonprofit, rely on particular media frames to report stories and select stories based on different notions of newsworthiness.

 Be critical of the sources people share on social media.
 Even media literate people will sometimes repost without reading (much less fact checking) first.
+It is very easy to create fake news posts (complete with fake newspaper mastheads).

 Library Databases